How to part exchange a car on finance – the ultimate guide

 Your financing agreement

-In your next agreement, try to put down as big a deposit as possible against your new car’s value, so that you start off with more equity.
-This will work in your favour more than putting the same level of deposit down against a higher-value car.
+When it comes to your next agreement, try to put down as big a deposit as possible against your new car’s value, so that you start off with more equity.
+This’ll work in your favour more than putting the same level of deposit down against a higher-value car.
+You want a high deposit-to-debt ratio in order to pay off the debt quicker and get the best rates from financing companies and dealerships.

 Should you part exchange a car on finance?